 I'm a journalist, researcher and storyteller.

 I like to say that I cover the “oddball beat” for The Straits Times because my reporting focuses on emerging trends, unusual subcultures and under-represented perspectives.
+My academic research is concerned with the relationship between technology, governance, and knowledge production.

 I studied sociology and political science: graduating at the top of my class from the University of Cambridge as a postgraduate Chevening Scholar, and completing my undergraduate studies at Leiden University.